 Building Product Accreditation and Reporting

 When it comes to building in Victoria, it’s important to ensure that the products you use meet the necessary building standards and regulations.
-This is where building product accreditation comes in.
 The Building Regulations Advisory Committee (BRAC) assesses product accreditation applications against the performance requirements of the Building Code of Australia (BCA) or the Building Regulations 2018.

 If a product meets the necessary performance requirements, it will be granted accreditation and added to the Product Accreditation Register.
-This register contains a list of products that have been accredited by the BRAC and meet the performance requirements of the Victorian Building Regulations 2018 or the National Construction Code.
-You can access copies of all current Certificates of Accreditation on the Product Accreditation Register page on the Victorian Building Authority (VBA) website.
+You can access copies of all current Certificates of Accreditation on the Product Accreditation Register page on the Building and Plumbing Commission (BPC) website.

 Reporting authorities are responsible for ensuring that building practitioners comply with the relevant building laws and regulations.
-They also have the power to investigate and take enforcement action against practitioners who fail to comply with these laws.
-The VBA is the primary reporting authority for building in Victoria.
+The BPC is the primary reporting authority for building in Victoria.

 Plumbing Regulations and Works

 If you are planning to carry out plumbing and drainage work in Victoria, it is important to be aware of the plumbing regulations that apply to your project.
-The Victorian Building Authority (VBA) is responsible for regulating plumbing work in Victoria, and the Plumbing Regulations 2018 set out the legal framework for this.
+The Building and Plumbing Commission (BPC) is responsible for regulating plumbing work in Victoria, and the Plumbing Regulations 2018 set out the legal framework for this.

 The Plumbing Regulations 2018 cover a range of aspects of plumbing work, including defining the scope of work for all classes of plumbing work and specialised plumbing work.
-They also set out the qualification and experience eligibility requirements for registration and licensing in each class of plumbing work and specialised plumbing work.
-This means that if you are a plumber or planning to carry out plumbing work, you will need to meet certain qualifications and experience requirements to be eligible for registration and licensing.
+They also set out the qualification and experience eligibility requirements for registration and licensing.

 Maintenance and Enforcement

 Maintenance of buildings is essential to ensure that they remain safe and fit for purpose.
-The Building Regulations 2018 require that all buildings undergo regular maintenance to ensure that they remain in good condition.
-The regulations also adopt the Building Code of Australia (BCA), which is part of the National Construction Code.
-Victoria’s building regulations generally have a ten-year shelf life before undergoing a comprehensive review to ensure they remain fit for purpose and meet intended objectives.
+The Building Regulations 2018 require that all buildings undergo regular maintenance.
+Victoria’s building regulations generally have a ten-year shelf life before undergoing a comprehensive review.

 Education and Resources